(0 | 0 Reviews)

 Tips & Secrets

-• Using fresh and soft Khoya is the absolute secret to achieving the traditional professional-grade texture of Gulab Jamun.
+• Using fresh and soft Khoya is the absolute secret to achieving the traditional texture of Gulab Jamun.

-• The temperature of the frying oil must be very low; high heat will brown the outside while leaving the professional-grade center raw.
+• The temperature of the frying oil must be very low; high heat will brown the outside while leaving the center raw.

-• Ensuring the sugar syrup is warm (not boiling) when adding the jamuns is mandatory for maximum professional-grade juice absorption.
+• Ensuring the sugar syrup is warm (not boiling) when adding the jamuns is mandatory for maximum juice absorption.

-• Adding a pinch of baking soda provide the essential professional-grade sponginess that allows the syrup to penetrate to the core.
+• Adding a pinch of baking soda provide the essential sponginess that allows the syrup to penetrate to the core.

 Nutritional Information(Per 1 piece (50g))